Miserlou/Zappa/README.md

 You can enable IAM-based (v4 signing) authorization on an API by setting the `iam_authorization` setting to `true`.
 Your API will then require signed requests and access can be controlled via [IAM policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-iam-policy-examples.html).
 Unsigned requests will receive a 403 response, as will requesters who are not authorized to access the API.
 Enabling this will override the Authorizer configuration (see below).

-#### API Gateway Authorizers
+#### Lambda Authorizers
-If you deploy an API endpoint with Zappa, you can take advantage of [API Gateway Authorizers](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html) to implement a token-based authentication - all you need to do is to provide a function to create the required output, Zappa takes care of the rest.
+If you deploy an API endpoint with Zappa, you can take advantage of [Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) to implement a token-based authentication - all you need to do is to provide a function to create the required output, Zappa takes care of the rest.
 A good start for the function is the [AWS Labs blueprint example](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints/blob/master/blueprints/python/api-gateway-authorizer-python.py).

 If you are wondering for what you would use an Authorizer, here are some potential use cases: